 Use a microfiber cloth to gently wipe down the sideboard, which prevents scratches while removing particles.
 This will help maintain its smooth finish.

-Be proactive about spills as wellwipe them up immediately to avoid stains or moisture damage.
+Be proactive about spills as well—wipe them up immediately to avoid stains or moisture damage.
 A damp cloth with some mild dish soap is adequate for cleaning spills, after which the surface should be dried with a soft towel.

 Avoid using harsh chemical cleaners, as they could damage the paint or the wood finish.
 Instead, use mild cleaners or those specifically meant for wood surfaces.

-Place coasters or placemats beneath dishes, glasses, and other decorations atop the sideboard to not let dirt and other damages affect your sideboard each day.
+Place coasters or placemats beneath dishes, glasses, and other decorations atop the sideboard to not let dirt and other damage affect your sideboard each day.
 This common activity prevents heat marks or scratches when they usually form on that surface.

 To avoid the main structure becoming unstable, check and tighten any loose or screwed hardware over time.
-Taking these measures ensures that your DIY sideboard remains beautiful and serves the purpose, making it stand out in your house.
+Taking these measures ensures that your DIY sideboard remains beautiful and serves the purpose, of making it stand out in your house.

 Time to Decorate the DIY Sideboard